Decoding the Past through Mathematics and Anthropology

 Join Us

-Members of this consortium create an energetic, positive environment that fosters collaboration and groundbreaking research.
+Membership is currently informal and free because we believe researchers should have access to one another and to shared research without financial barriers.
+Our community creates an energetic, positive environment that fosters collaboration and groundbreaking research.
 Working together through our combined expertise, we optimize resources that we otherwise would not have access to and increase our impact within our respective disciplines.
 By leveraging domain expertise from mathematics, computer science, and anthropology, we address questions in new ways that have the potential to redefine our understanding of human prehistory, culture, and origins.

 If you are interested in joining this consortium or collaborating with us, please contact us at AMAAZE.contact@gmail.com or fill out a membership/partnership form.